LionSec/katoolin/README.md

 1) ...
 2) ...
 ```
-##### Installing tools
+#### Installing tools
 To install a package enter the corresponding number.
 To install multiple packages at once specify a range like ```3-5```, a list like ```1,2,3``` or combine them like ```1,2,5-7,9```.
 You can also install all packages at once.

-##### Uninstalling tools
+#### Uninstalling tools
 This works just like installing except that you have to prepend a ```~``` before your selection.
 You can also uninstall all packages at once.

-##### Searching
+#### Searching
 Katoolin3 supports searching the package cache.
  E.g. if you want to install some tools related to SQL injections you can go into the search menu and search for ```sql injection```.
  If you want to have specific information about a package just enter the package name in the same search menu.

-For more functions see the help dialogue inside the program.
+*For more functionalities see the help dialogue inside the program.*

 ### Updating
 To update your tool list execute